canonical/k8s-snap/docs/src/capi/explanation/capi-ck8s.md

 With {{product}} CAPI you can:

 - provision a cluster with:
-    - Kubernetes version 1.31 onwards
+    - Kubernetes version 1.31 onward
     - risk level of the track you want to follow (stable, candidate, beta, edge)
     - deploy behind proxies
 - upgrade clusters with no downtime: